Understanding what it means to be strong-willed

 How this translates to toddlers & preschoolers

 Children are born with the need to defy authority.
 To us adults, this can be seen as disrespectful, but they engage in power struggles to determine where they fit in.
-Usually, when a child is immensely willful their favorite word is probably “NO!”
+Usually, when a child is immensely strong-willed their favorite word is probably “NO!”
 And it’s not the no that actually means yes, it’s the no, that means “NO!” and they are willing and ready to go to bat.
 Later in the blog, I’ll give you my key advice in getting them to listen.

 You might enjoy reading: Tackling Toddler Temper Tantrums